-Competition in our market may intensify in the future, which could slow our ability to grow or execute our strategy.
+Competition in our market may intensify in the future, which could slow our ability to grow or execute our strategy and increased pricing pressure.
 Our current and potential customers may choose to develop their own solutions internally, particularly if we are slow in deploying our solutions.
 Many of these companies have the financial and technical capability to develop their own solutions.
 Also, competitors could establish non-domestic operations with a lower cost structure than our engineering organization, which, unless we also establish lower cost non-domestic operations, would give any such competitor's products a competitive advantage over our solutions.
 There may be other providers of commercial solutions for systematic IC yield and performance enhancement of which we are not aware.
-We currently face indirect competition from the internal groups at IC companies and some direct competitions.
-Predictions Software, Syntricity, Spotfire and Synopsys (through their acquisition of HPL Technologies).
-Some providers of yield management or inspection equipment may seek to broaden their product offerings and compete with us.
-For example, KLA-Tencor has announce adding the use of test structures to one of their inspection product lines.
+We currently face indirect competition from the internal groups at IC companies and some direct competition from providers of yield management or prediction software such as Ponte Solutions, Predictions Software, Syntricity Inc., Spotfire Inc., Synopsys Inc. (through their acquisition of HPL Technologies), and Yield Dynamics, Inc., and process control software, such as Triant Holdings Inc., Straatum Processware Ltd., and MKS Instruments Inc. Some providers of yield management software or inspection equipment may seek to broaden their product offerings and compete with us.
+For example, KLA-Tencor has announced adding the use of test structures to one of their inspection product lines.
 In addition, we believe that the demand for solutions that address the need for better integration between the silicon design and manufacturing processes may encourage direct competitors to enter into our market.
 For example, large integrated organizations, such as IDMs, electronic design automation software providers, IC design service companies or semiconductor equipment vendors, may decide to spin-off a business unit that competes with us.
 Other potential competitors include fabrication facilities that may decide to offer solutions competitive with ours as part of their value proposition to their customers.
 In addition, Synopsys, Inc. now appears to offer directly competing DFM capability, while other EDA suppliers provide alternative DFM solutions that may compete for the same budgetary funds.
-If these potential competitors are able to attract industry partners or customers faster than we can or change the pricing environment, we may not be able to grow and execute our strategy as quickly or at all.
+If these potential competitors change the pricing environment or are able to attract industry partners or customers faster than we can, we may not be able to grow and execute our strategy as quickly or at all.
 In addition, customer preferences may shift away from our solutions as a result of the increase in competition.